chevereto/v4-docker/docs/MAKE.md

 💡 It requires a Chevereto project.

-* To build a dev instance:
+* To build a new dev instance:

+> Note: This command will destroy any previous `dev` instance (including its volumes).

 ```sh
 make dev SOURCE=~/git/chevereto/v4